kristiania/PG4200-Lab3-V26/src/main/java/assignment/README.md

 ### exercise05 - algorithm for checking code using Stack

-- Use the implemented _push()_ and _pop()_ operations in ArrayStack for implementing an algorithm that checks if a String with java code has a correct setting of brackets
+- Use the implemented _push()_ and _pop()_ operations in SArray for implementing an algorithm that checks if a String with java code has a correct setting of brackets

 - you may use the class _CorrectlySetBrackets_ and method _isCorrectExpression(String exp)_.